-The EEA is currently working on a policy on plagiarism, which is designed to help avoid accusations of plagiarism once our reports are published.
+The EEA has a policy on plagiarism which is designed to help avoid accusations of plagiarism once our reports are published.
 The COM programme is aware that not all plagiarism is intentional, so it is of vital importance that authors cite anything that they think could have already been published elsewhere.

-To help identify plagiarism, COM uses software called iThenticate to run a plagiarism check on EEA texts. iThenticate locates instances of possible plagiarism within the text by comparing it with already published material available online.
+To help identify plagiarism, COM uses software to run a plagiarism check on EEA texts.
+The software locates instances of possible plagiarism within the text by comparing it to already published material available online.
 Where there is a match, the offending text is highlighted and the author will be contacted to provide the necessary bibliographic information.

-We believe that the forthcoming EEA plagiarism policy combined with the use of the iThenticate software will help raise awareness of plagiarism among EEA authors and result in fewer instances of plagiarised work being published.
+We believe that the EEA plagiarism policy, combined with the use of the antiplagiarism software, will help EEA authors become more aware of plagiarism.
+Ultimately, this could lead to fewer instances of plagiarised work being published.